All in One: Exploring Unified Vision-Language Tracking with Multi-Modal Alignment: Introduction

 Despite the convincing designs of existing two-stream VL trackers, they still suffer from the fundamental challenge of learning target-aware capability in some complex and corner scenarios, \eg similar distractors, occlusion, and extreme illumination~\cite{zhang2022webuav,guo2022divert}.
 Firstly, the separation of feature extraction and integration prevents the model from performing early multi-modal feature interaction, resulting in limited object-background discriminative power~\cite{ye2022joint,chen2022backbone}.
 Although some works have attempted to design complicated~\cite{ma2021capsule} or multi-stage~\cite{feng2021siamese,guo2022divert} fusion models to enhance the associations between modalities, the lack of mutual interaction remains an insurmountable gap.
 More seriously, heavy fusion models increase the number of parameters, leading to significant computational inefficiency.
 Secondly, performing feature interaction directly ignores the huge distribution discrepancies between the vision and language modalities in the feature space~\cite{He2022MAE}, leading to significant learning inefficiency in VL representation learning.

-To tackle the above issues, we propose a unified framework (as shown in Fig~\ref{fig:Motivation}(b)), namely All-in-One, for VL tracking.
-The core idea is to establish bidirectional information flow between well aligned visual and language signals as early as possible via a unified transformer backbone.
+To tackle the above issues, we propose a unified framework (as shown in Fig~\ref{fig:Motivation}(b)), namely All-in-One, for multi-modal VL tracking.
+The core idea is to establish bidirectional information flow between well-aligned visual and language signals as early as possible via a unified transformer backbone.
 Our All-in-One framework brings multiple new benefits for multi-modal VL tracking.
 (1) The unified architecture not only simplifies the model, but also leads to more efficient VL representation learning.
 (2) It has great potential to serve as a foundation model for VL tracking.
-With this framework, we develop a general VL tracking model, which generalizes well to complex, user-defined language descriptions/prompts on various VL tracking datasets.
-(3) Compared with the two-stream vision language foundation models (\eg CLIP~\cite{radford2021learning}), our All-in-One framework follows the simple and general one-stream route~\cite{ye2022joint,chen2022backbone,lin2022swintrack}.
+With this framework, we develop a general VL tracking model, which generalizes well to complex, and user-defined language descriptions/prompts on various VL tracking datasets.
+(3) Compared with the two-stream vision language foundation models such as CLIP~\cite{radford2021learning}, our All-in-One framework follows the simple and general one-stream architecture~\cite{ye2022joint,chen2022backbone,lin2022swintrack}.